flox/flox/cli/flox/doc/flox-pull.md

 :   Directory to pull an environment into, or directory that contains an
     environment that has already been pulled (default: current directory).

-`-a`, `--add-system`
-:   Forceably add current system to the environment, even if incompatible.

 `-r <owner>/<name>`, `--remote <owner>/<name>`
 :   ID of the environment to pull.